top

 Price: SOLD

-In 2015 Arthur BOYD "Brides" were reunited at Melbourne's Heide Museum of Modern Art.
+2015 Arthur BOYD "Brides" reunited at Heide Museum of Modern Art in Melbourne

 Tate acquires first Arthur BOYD | The Telegraph London 15/06/2010